paladin-t/my_basic/README.md

 * Powerful interactive ability to manipulate script facilities at native side; or to use native functionalities in script, and vice versa
 * More features under development

-You may wondering if it's possible to introduce another feature to MY-BASIC, well, you may would like to take a look at [this page](https://github.com/paladin-t/my_basic/wiki/Is-it-possible-to-introduce-another-feature).
+You may wondering if it's possible to introduce another feature to MY-BASIC, you may would like to take a look at [this page](https://github.com/paladin-t/my_basic/wiki/Is-it-possible-to-introduce-another-feature).
 You may also would like to take a look at the [language design](https://github.com/paladin-t/my_basic/wiki/Language-design) to find some of my plan.

 ## Script at a glance